paulushcgcj/delete-github-package/README.md

-# Hello world javascript action
+# Delete Github Package

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action will remove packages from the same repo used to run it

 ## Inputs